MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-backup-guide.md

 #### Prepare for Restore

-In preparing for a restore, a requestor uses the stored Backup Components Documentto determine what is to be restored and how.
+In preparing for a restore, a requestor uses the stored Backup Components Document to determine what is to be restored and how.
 The requestor will select the components to be restored and set appropriate restore options as needed.

 If a backup application intends to apply differential or log backups on top of the current restore operation (i.e., "Restore with norecovery" is needed), the following option should be set as part of component creation for each database that is being restored.